Skparab1/Skparab1/README.md

     - In late March 2021, Encryption code Pro was announced, and it is set to be released in mid summer 2020.
     - On May 7th 2021, I released the Encryption code video.
 You can view it at youtu.be/7Jy2Ln0EdFQ.
   - Created game codes that can be played in a single user interface
-    - Check out my game-codes and dino-game repositories
+    - Check out my game-codes, dino-game, and crossy-road repositories
 ### Things I'm working on right now
   - Encryption code
     - Encryption code app: An app that will have the full functionality of Encryption code.
 Possibly can integrate within other apps.
 Release date not yet announced.